seeker142/seeker142.github.io/_posts/Honzuki/2023-05-21-honzukimanga_p4v06.markdown

 「The tea party we were invited to is indeed special.
 The music teachers want to experience music from Ehrenfest.」

 Rather than Rozemyne-sama, her attendant apprentice Brunhilde-sama explained the background for the tea party with the music teachers.
-It is apparently a very important event that serves as a stepping stone for Ehrenfest to gain attention in the Central region.
+It is apparently a very important event that serves as a stepping stone for Ehrenfest to gain attention in the Sovereignty.

 「Rosina, you will be playing songs from the scores being sold in Ehrenfest.
 Since composition is often done by personal musicians, much of their attention will be focused on you.」